cafienne/cafienne-engine/README.md

 ### 1.1.2 Case Service

 #### 1.1.2.1 Installation
-After you succesfully installed Cassandra and Postgres you are ready for the Case Service installation.
+After you successfully installed Cassandra and Postgres you are ready for the Case Service installation.

 #### 1.1.2.2 Run the Case Service from IntelliJ
 1. If you want to run Case Service from IntelliJ you have to checkout the sources directly from IntelliJ and create a new project based on these sources: